MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-install.md

 # [conda](#tab/conda)

-Preview packages for Conda aren't available at this time.
+Preview packages for conda aren't available at this time.

 ---